Join the problem-solving WhatsApp group to get your answer: https://elec-engg.com/whatsapp-group-for-protection-engineers/

 – Can you once increase the transformer’s capacity and rerun the load flow?

 – actually, it was some absurd values over there.
-However, I have corrected and re-run.
+However, I have corrected and re-run it.

 – Results are the same When re-opening the window.
 Previous garbage values are coming.
 How to make my data save sir?

-– I will build the same network After correction, can you send those results and input data.
-Because cable will not draw active power.
+– I will build the same network After correction, can you send those results and input data?
+Because the cable will not draw active power.
 The transformer is overloaded And the load element is drawing more than its rated capacity.
 It has to be checked first.

-– You can model your own lines and cables If their parameters are known.
+– You can model your lines and cables If their parameters are known.

 – It is getting changed after running the load flow

 – Let me try with a high load.
-So that the overvoltage can be compensated If voltage 132 kV.
+So that the overvoltage can be compensated If the voltage is 132 kV.

 – Yes Correct, But the distance is only 50 km